kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 </pre>

 This gives you a lot of flexibility, but you need to make sure that the Java class and the R function, both on the input and output sides, agree on a common format.
-For instance
+For instance, one suggested route to support a variety of Hadoop-related formats is writing or using existing
- One suggested route to support a variety of Hadoop-related formats is writing or using existing Java classes to convert whatever format to a simple serialization format called typedbytes (HADOOP-1722), then use the `rmr:::typed.bytes.input.format` function to get a key value pair of R objects.
+ Java classes to convert whatever format to a simple serialization format called typedbytes (HADOOP-1722), then use the `rmr:::typed.bytes.input.format` function to get a key value pair of R objects.
 Alternatively, you can use JSON as the intermediate format.
 For instance you could use `org.apache.avro.mapred.AvroAsTextInputFormat` to convert Avro to JSON and then use `rmr:::json.input.format` to go from JSON to a key-value pair.
 It should be as simple as

 ```
 mapreduce(<other args>,